PieroMacaluso/RoomMonitor/.github/ISSUE_TEMPLATE/feature_proposal.md

 ---
 name: Feature Proposal
-about: Suggerisci un miglioramento o una nuova feature
+about: Propose a new function or feature for the software

 ---
-## Comportamento Atteso
+## Expected Behaviour

-> Come dovrebbe funzionare.
+> How it should work.

-## Comportamento Attuale
+WRITE HERE

->Differenze rispetto al comportamento atteso.
+## Suggested solution

-## Possibile Soluzione
+> Tips and suggestion for implementation

-> (Non obbligatorio) Suggerimenti o idee su come raggiungere l'obiettivo.
+WRITE HERE